-In the past couple weeks I’ve flown twice.
-Each time I was seated directly behind a young child in the 2-3 year-old range.
-The two kids’ behavior at take off couldn’t have been more different.
+In the past couple of weeks, I’ve flown twice.
+Each time I was seated directly behind a young child in the 2-3-year-old range.
+The two kids’ behavior at take-off couldn’t have been more different.

 First-time plane rides are a pretty good metaphor for starting something new.
 We all have this same choice when taking on a new project.
 Do you run into it with laughter and glee or do you scream with anxiety which, as Seth Godin notes in Poke the Box, is experiencing “failure in advance”?